History of the French in Baltimore: Arrival of Acadian refugees

-The French and Indian War was the North American theater of the Seven Years' War, lasting from 1754 to 1763.
-There was intense fighting between the troops of British America and the French inhabitants of Acadia, a colony of New France located in what is now the Canadian Maritime provinces and the U.S. state of Maine.
-In 1755 the British forcibly exiled the French-speaking Acadians; approximately 11,500 were exiled in total.
-Most of the exiled Acadians who managed to survive traveled to Louisiana, where their descendants are known as Cajuns.
+The French and Indian War was the North American theater of the Seven Years' War in Europe, lasting from 1754 to 1763.
+There was intense fighting between the troops of British America and the French inhabitants of Acadia, a colony of New France located in what are now the Canadian Maritime provinces and the U.S. state of Maine.
+In 1755 the British expelled the French-speaking Acadians; approximately 11,500 were exiled in total.

+Most of the surviving exiled Acadians traveled to Louisiana, a French colony, where their descendants became known as Cajuns.
 Other refugees returned to France or resettled in Baltimore.

-Ships boarded with 913 Acadian refugees arrived in Maryland in November 1755.
-Shunned by a Francophobic population, the Acadians had to rely upon themselves to better their own conditions.
-Drawing on their experiences as fishers, many Acadian men became sailors and longshoremen.
+Ships carrying 913 Acadian refugees arrived in Maryland in November 1755.
+Shunned by a hostile, Francophobic population due to the war, the Acadians had to rely upon themselves to better their conditions.
+Drawing on their skills as fishermen, many Acadian men became sailors and longshoremen.